 Dr Dionysia Katelouzou is a Reader in Corporate Law, having joined The Dickson Poon School of Law in July 2013.
 She was previously a Lecturer in Law at the University of East Anglia.

 Dr Katelouzou holds a PhD and an LLM (first class) from the University of Cambridge, and an LLB (summa cum laude) from the University of Athens.
-Dr Katelouzou is a member of the Bar of Athens.
-She is also a Visiting Lecturer at the Institute of Advanced Legal Studies (London); a Research Associate at the Centre of Business Research at the University of Cambridge, while in the past she has been a Visiting Researcher at the University of Pennsylvania.
-Her work has been published in peer reviewed journals and edited volumes, has received funding from the British Academy and the Economic and Social Research Council, and has been presented extensively at meetings and conferences around the world.
+She is a member of the Bar of Athens and a Research Associate at the Centre of Business Research at the University of Cambridge, while in the past she had been a Visiting Researcher at the University of Pennsylvania and a Visiting Lecturer at the Institute of Advanced Legal Studies (London), among others.

 - Transnational Company Law

 - Transnational and Comparative Corporate Law and Corporate Governance I

 - Transnational and Comparative Corporate Law and Corporate Governance II

 - Corporate Actors: Powers and Responsibilities

 Publications could not be loaded at this time.
 Please try again later.